microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 </div>

-## Extend resources with the DeployIfNotExists Effect
+## Extend resources with the DeployIfNotExists effect

 ### Discover the policy definition of deployIfNotExists